robotique-udes/zeus_rover/steve_cam/README.md

 ### Usage
 1. `roslaunch steve_cam web_video_server.launch`
-2. Use one of the following options
+2. Use one of the following options and replace `{ip_adress}` by `localhost` if you are running it on the same machine or the ip of the remote machine.
+Also change `{ROS_TOPIC}` by the right image topic.
     * List of available image topics: `http://{ip_adress}:8080/`
     * Video stream URL (mjpeg): `http://{ip_adress}:8080/stream?topic={ROS_TOPIC}&type=mjpeg&quality=80`
     * Video stream URL (h.264): `http://{ip_adress}:8080/stream?topic={ROS_TOPIC}&type=h264&bitrate=1000`